iarsystems/cmake-tutorial/tests/README.md

 # Tests for the IAR toolchains on CMake
-The tests in this directory will
+The tests in this directory will exercise the CMake modules for IAR toolchains using the the default CMake build configurations (`Debug`, `Release`, `DebWithRelInfo` and `MinSizeRel`).
+For each build configuration, one simple executable will be built for each supported language (`C`, `CXX` and `ASM`).

 ## Environment
 The following GNU Bash environments were used: